rhel-labs/learn-katacoda/customize-crypto-policy/step2.md

 </pre>

 The Apache service fails to restart.
 You can see a more specific error message in the SSL error log for Apache.
-You will further diagnose this using the error messages from the command below and reconcile this in additional steps in the exercise.
+The error message indicates that the key length was too small which was expected because the **FUTURE** policy requires a minimum of 3072-bit keys.

 `tail -2 /var/log/httpd/ssl_error_log`{{execute T1}}